jonbirge/costack/README.md

 Traefik is used to distribute traffic to the various backend services, as well as offer protection by country.
-The default configuration discards traffic from the top 15 countries for cyber attacks for public services, and only allows internal service connections from the US.
+The default configuration discards traffic from the top ten countries for cyber attacks for public services, and only allows internal service connections from the US.

 **This is still under development, so not everything is implemented yet.** See